mariah9875/Binp37-15-credit-project/README.md

  - Converts bam files to BigWig files.
  - Read quantification with featureCounts.

 The Snakefile is designed to run with modules.
-If the user does not use modules; he should make sure that the programs are executable in the working directory, and erase lines starting with "module load" in the "shell:" section of each rule in the Snakefile.
+If the user does not use modules; make sure that the programs are executable in the working directory, and erase lines starting with "module load" in the "shell:" section of each rule in the Snakefile.

 Directory structure to run snakemake pipeline; the Snakefile is suppose to be in the same directory as the data and bin directories.
 **Example:**